Venezuela TPS Act of 2019: Voting history

 On July 25, 2019, the bill passed in the House of Representatives.
-All Democrat members voted in favor, and were joined by 39 Republican members.
+All Democratic members voted in favor, and were joined by 39 Republican members.
 The Miami Herald had originally suggested it would need the support of 55 House Republicans, but that this number could be reasonably higher or lower depending on how many members were present.
 A fast-track vote on the Senate bill was introduced five days later, just before the summer recess, in order to quickly align with the House by bypassing procedure, which can be achieved with votes of unanimous consent.
 However, such votes fail if only one member opposes; Utah Republican Mike Lee opposed the bill and so it will have to be voted on in full after the recess.

-Three votes were held in the House for the bill: to pass with amendments via suspension of rules and majority vote on July 23rd, which failed 268–145; to add amendments on July 25th, which failed 215-217 shortly before the third vote; to pass the text as submitted on July 25th, which passed 272–158.
+Three votes were held in the House for the bill: to pass with amendments via suspension of rules and majority vote on July 23, which failed 268–145; to add amendments on July 25, which failed 215-217 shortly before the third vote; to pass the text as submitted on July 25, which passed 272–158.

 On September 25, 2019, Florida Republican Senator Rick Scott proposed an amendment to the Temporary protected status designation through an amendment to the 2019 Venezuela Act; he offered to push the bill through the Senate immediately in exchange for holding regular reviews of countries awarded TPS, an overhaul of the renewable nature of the system.

 On September 16, 2020, Senate Republicans blocked a proposal to fast-track the bill.
 On September 30, Republicans senators blocked once again the legislation, being the fifth time in the last 18 months.
 Shortly before ending his tenure, on January 20, 2021, Donald Trump approved Deferred Enforced Departure, protecting Venezuelans from deportation.

 In March 2021, the Joe Biden administration granted the temporary protected status (TPS) to Venezuelan migrants living in the United States.